Ivanka Trump shifting gears, heading to Washington

 “I don’t know if just being a role model is enough to drive a product brand,” he said.

 He also noted that it takes time to develop a personal brand to the point that it survives without the person involved, like with Paul Newman’s Newman’s Own products or Perry Ellis fashion.
-While Ivanka Trump has been successful, she does not have that kind of longevity in the marketplace.
+While Ivanka Trump has been successful, she does not have that kind of longevity.

 “Is it going to fail completely, I doubt it,” said Stone.
 “But will it have the (same) growth curve?”